Edit elements with the new Visual Editor

 Once a variation is open in the Visual Editor, you can make content and style changes without writing code.
 This article covers how to edit a variation, select elements, and add, replace, or design page components.

-How variation editing works
+How variation edits work

 • Edits apply only to the selected variation.